 What are gifts from surplus income?

-This is money you have left over after paying for your regular living expenses.
-It should come from your salary, wages, interest, dividends, pension income or rental payments if you own a property (rather than capital, like investment bonds, ISAs or investment accounts).
+This is income you have left over after paying for your regular living expenses.
+It could come from your salary, pension income, interest from savings accounts, dividends, or rental income.

 There are a few conditions that need to be fulfilled to be able to use this rule.
 Gifts should be given regularly rather than as a one-off, the money gifted should come from income (not capital), and the gift giver should be able to maintain their usual standard of living after making the gifts.